Recent FDA Guidance on the Distribution, Use, and Importation of Disposable Filtration Masks and Face Shields (updated June 30, 2020)

 Current FDA Enforcement Policy

 Non-medical devices.
-The FDA explains that face masks, face shields, and N95 respirators not intended for any medical purpose, such as the prevention of disease, are not subject to FDA regulation as medical devices.
+The FDA explains that face masks, face shields, and FFRs not intended for any medical purpose, such as the prevention of disease, are not subject to FDA regulation as medical devices.
 The FDA states that when evaluating whether such products are intended for a medical purpose, it will consider whether (1) they are labeled or otherwise intended for use by a healthcare professional; (2) they are labeled or otherwise intended for use in a healthcare facility or environment; and (3) they include any drugs, biologics, or antimicrobial/antiviral agents.
 This suggests that for the duration of the COVID-19 emergency, the FDA potentially may not, in its discretion, consider a face mask or respirator to be a regulated “medical device” simply because it is used to reduce exposure to germs by the general public.

 Regulation of face shields and face masks other than respirators.
 The FDA also states that for the duration of the public health emergency, it does not intend to object to the distribution and use of certain classes of devices without compliance with certain listed regulatory requirements, so long as the product does not create an undue risk in light of the public health emergency.
 The FDA’s guidance on particular categories of products is set forth in the table below.
-Certain of these enforcement guidelines have also been formalized in Emergency Use Authorizations (“EUAs”), as discussed further below.
+Certain of these non-binding enforcement guidelines have also been formalized in binding Emergency Use Authorizations (“EUAs”), as discussed further below.

 Regulatory Requirements for Which FDA Intends to Relax Enforcement